One United Nations Plaza: Opposition and controversy

 Roche had not anticipated the public furor over the large complex nor had he envisioned the equally-powerful backlash from New York politicians.
 Roche had dealt with New York's building and zoning rules on the Ford Foundation Building, but the combination of the now-present City Council and social elites in Turtle Bay was a new entity to which he was not accustomed.
 The size of the project raised questions by many of his critics.
 Ada Huxtable's remarks, such as "the 370-foot dome of St. Peter's in Rome or a 363-foot Saturn or Apollo rocket [can fit inside the massive glass enclosure] with more than 150 feet to spare," emboldened further criticism.
-Huxtable asked, "whether the $300 million budget had taken away from much-needed social housing projects," considering the economic slump that New York City faced in the early 70's.
+Huxtable asked, "whether the $300 million budget had taken away from much-needed social housing projects," considering the economic slump that New York City faced in the early 70s.
 In reality, the public debate boiled down to large-scale economic forces versus public interest.
-In an article which appeared in the Democratic Action Daily News, Roche recalled almost having been attacked by Turtle Bay residents at a town hall meeting to discuss the proposal.
+In an article in the Democratic Action Daily News, Roche recalled almost having been attacked by Turtle Bay residents at a town hall meeting to discuss the proposal.
 This added to the mounting opposition and eventual scrapping of the mega-project Roche had envisioned.
 It forced the UNDC, and Roche, to build the UN enclave in a piecemeal fashion.